al-haras/py_selenium_form/README.md

 - Python 3.7
 - Chrome Version 75

-This project is still a work in progress
+This project is still a work in progress.

 Everything up to entering your information in the form is working.

 #### Things still needed: